-Every eCommerce store needs a payment gateway to take payment from its customers, so finding the right gateway is business-critical.
+Every eCommerce store needs a payment gateway to take payment from its customers, so finding the right Shopify payment gateway is business-critical.
 In this post, we’re exploring:

 Picking apart payment gateways for Shopify.